arianitu/postgres-statefulset/config/README.md

 `microk8s enable ambassador dashboard dns ha-cluster metrics-server registry storage`

-Repeat above 7 commands in each of database-node, ipfs1-node, ipfs2-node, hive-node and carrier-node.
+Repeat above 7 commands in each of database-node, blockchains-node, truffle-node.

 Check state of microk8s in each node:

-`microk8s status` x 6
+`microk8s status --wait-ready` x 4

 if all is well continue below.
 If any node is no longer running microk8s, sudo snap remove microk8s then reinstall as above.